-Most people working in IT are familiar with working an on-call rotation, where after-hours requests or urgent trouble tickets might require their attention, and that for the duration their “shift” they can’t be more than a few minutes away from a place they can work.
-Often this means no going out to meals or drinks, no visiting the theaters, and no leaving the laptop at home if one does decide to go out.
+Most people working in IT are familiar with working an on-call rotation, where after-hours requests or urgent trouble tickets might require their attention, and that for the duration of their “shift” they can’t be more than a few minutes away from a place they can work.
+Often this means no going out for meals or drinks, no visiting the theaters, and no leaving the laptop at home if one does decide to go out.
 Most employers include being a part of the on-call rotation as an integral duty of the job and do not provide any additional compensation for time spent waiting for alerts, but there are the rare companies who do give the employee a small bonus or extra PTO or the like in exchange for their time.

-Today I bring you all the way back to 2009, to a story about the worst on-call experience I’ve ever had as an engineer.
+Today I bring you all the way back to 2009, to a story about the worst on-call experience I’ve ever had as a computer engineer.
 I share this story both as a warning to front-line employees and as a cautionary tale for employers on how to treat their staff.
 Surprisingly this story isn’t about the six months I was the only on-call person for a regional internet service provider, and how I was functionally chained to a desk during all non-work hours, but that was a close second.

 At the time I was working for an online media distribution firm; we acted as a middleman between small, independent recording labels and the major online platforms like Apple, Spotify, and so forth.
-We took the labels’ music, transcoded it into a variety of file and quality formats, and then acted on our clients’ behalf to get their artists listed on the services.
+We took the labels’ music, transcoded it into a variety of file and quality formats, and then acted on our clients’ behalf to get their artists listed on the internet services.
 They individually may not have been big enough to work out good deals with the major players, but under our umbrella we could help them get the best pricing and revenue.
 It was a very niche service, and one that isn’t as relevant or necessary today, but it was a fascinating time both in technology and in my career, and it was an opportunity I was very grateful to have had.

 My role at the company was two-fold.
 On one hand I was a junior system administrator, helping with the monitoring, management, and maintenance of our vast array of servers (virtualization wasn’t nearly as prolific as it is today, and neither were reliable cloud compute services), while on the other I was leading our internal technical support team, which provided break-fix service to our employees located across the globe.
 In one shift I could start one day talking to our London office, work on servers and local support needs through the midday, and finish up by walking through agents in Sydney on how to get their clients connected to the system.